 No Special Characters: Special characters like

-cannot be used in variable names.
-The only exception is the underscore (_
+@,#,$, and*cannot be used in variable names.
+The only exception is the underscore (_), which is often used in variable names to separate words, likemy_variable. -

 Meaningful Names: While not a technical rule, it is essential to give variables meaningful names that describe their purpose or function.
 For example,

-is a good name for a variable storing a person’s age, whilex
+ageis a good name for a variable storing a person’s age, whilexwould be ambiguous.